Mini Flyweight World Champions & Their Championship Fights (105lbs)

 12 November 1989.
 Jum-Hwan Choi w rsc 12 Napa Kiatwanchai

 Venue: World Trade Centre, Seoul, Thailand.
-Recognition: WBC/Lineal.
+Recognition: WBC.
 Referee: Henry Elesperu.

 Fight Summary: Having had a hard time making the weight, Kiatwanchai (105) started badly, being knocked down in the first round.
 Although he recovered to drop Choi (105) in the fifth with a left hook, the latter eventually got on top completely.
 Decked in the seventh, the weakened champion somehow kept going until he was downed twice more and rescued at 1.18 of the 12th.
-Choi, who became a two-weight world champion on winning the WBC title, should also be recognised as the lineal champion.
+Choi became a two-weight world champion on winning the WBC title.

 7 February 1990.
 Hideyuki Ohashi w co 9 Jum-Hwan Choi

 Venue: Korakuen Hall, Tokyo, Japan.
-Recognition: WBC/Lineal.
+Recognition: WBC.
 Referee: Lou Filippo.

 Fight Summary: With both men trading blows, it was Ohashi (103) who came through to win when a body attack, comprising hooks and uppercuts, put Choi (103) down twice in the ninth, the second occasion being for the full count that was timed at 2.11.